-- Workshops where occupational health services and requirements are discussed and analysed.
-The first part of the workshop needs to explore what OH is so that the outcome is realistic and people understand what occupational health is before making recommendations.
-The second part would be based on your company’s needs and requirements.
+- Workshops to discuss and analyse services.
+Use the first part of the workshop for explaining OH is so that outcomes are realistic and people understand what is required.
+The second part looks at company’s needs and requirements.

-- A list of key stakeholders (important people) in the company for interview, and could include
+- A list of key stakeholders (important people) in the company for an interview, and could include

 - The current occupational health provider

 - Relevant health legislation to your work e.g. COSHH.
 Asbestos, Noise

 - Site visits